ReptileStyle/bkonyi-fluttergeofencing/README.md

 ## Usage

-To use this repo, simply add the following to the project's `pubspec.yaml`:
+To use this repo, simply add the following to the project's `pubspec.yaml`, and substitute the desired version:

 ```yaml
 dependencies: